 Scrap Gold prices highest in 3 weeks since April 2017

-While the gold futures market saw a dip in prices, this had a ricocheting effect on the gold scrap metal prices and yes, it climbed eight out the nine sessions.
+While the gold futures market saw a dip in prices, this had a ricochet effect on the gold scrap metal prices.
+And yes, it climbed eight out the nine sessions.
 The Scrap Register Price Index recorded these rises.

 - $457.907 an ounce for 9k

 - $915.813 an ounce for 18k

 - $433.123 an ounce for 9k